Hello, I’m Chloe

 I’m a firm believer that HEALTHY SPACES MAKE HAPPY PEOPLE.

-In addition to the vegan design certification, I am also studying to be a WELL AP.
-WELL is the building standard which advances human health and wellness in buildings and communities from The International WELL Building Institute (IWBI).
+In addition to the vegan design certification, I have studied to become a FitWel® Ambassador – promoting human-centric design.
+FitWel® and WELL are part of the healthy building movement and are building standards which advance human health and wellness in buildings and communities.
 In other words – it’s a new approach to healthy building design which makes the building work for it’s users rather than the other way around.
-It covers air and water quality, nourishment, healthy lighting design, fitness and comfort.
+Both standards cover air and water quality, nourishment, healthy lighting and daylight, fitness, mind and comfort.
+The standards are science-based and evidence-based and have proven to greatly improve the user experience, resulting in happier, more engaged and productive people.

 I’m lucky to have an ETHICAL SOURCING AND DESIGN education from the forerunner in ethical business.

 I’ll be happy to show you options for sustainable, healthy and cruelty free alternatives as part of the design process and you can decide for yourself!

 I can help you in person or online….